-Doctoral student Name Surname of Number cycle Curriculum MMIS/STASA asks to the PhD Course Board the authorization to carry out a temporary job external di the PhD Course.
+Doctoral student Name Surname of Number cycle Curriculum MMIS/STASA asks to the PhD Course Board the authorization to carry out a temporary job external to the PhD Course.
 The company interested in this activity is XXX that would initiate a contract YYY (specify the contract type).
+It is foreseen that this activity will start on ... to be concluded on ...